MetPX/sarracenia/doc/Admin.rst

   log_daemons

 This will cause the log routing daemons to be started. that will mean that messages that are logged by feeder or other subscriber processes will all end up in the xlog exchange.
-To monitor overall system activity, start up an sr_log that is bound to the xlog exchange::
+To monitor overall system activity, start up an sr_report that is bound to the xlog exchange::

   blacklab% more boulelog.conf